okize/hubot-has-no-idea/README.md

 # Hubot: Has No Idea

-Hubot script to display ["I have no idea what I'm doing"](https://goo.gl/Pf2KPD) images
+Hubot script to display ["I have no idea what I'm doing"](https://goo.gl/Pf2KPD) dog images

 ## Installation